 You were having angina.
-Angina is chest pain, chest pressure, or shortness of breath that occurs when your heart muscle is not getting enough blood and oxygen.
-You did not have a heart attack.
+Angina is chest pain, chest pressure, or shortness of breath.
+You had this problem when your heart was not getting enough blood and oxygen.
+You may not have had a heart attack.

-You may feel sad or low.
+You may feel sad.
 You may feel anxious and that you have to be very careful about what you do.
 All of these feelings are normal.
 They go away for most people after 2 or 3 weeks.

 You may also feel tired when you leave the hospital.
 You should feel better and have more energy 5 weeks after you are discharged from the hospital.